masumistadler/EcoLac-R-workshop/README.md

 5. You are all set for base R, continue with installing R studio

 ### R Studio
 R studio is a user friendly platform that makes working with R easier.
-Therefore, I highly recommend it, especially for someone being new to R. We will mainly work in R studio in the workshop, so if you only install R-Base the first thing I will tell you is to install it.
+Therefore, I highly recommend it, especially for someone being new to R. We will mainly work in R studio in the workshop, so if you only install base R the first thing I will tell you is to install it.
 1. Go to https://www.rstudio.com/products/rstudio/download/#download
 2. Navigate to the "Installers for Supported Platforms" section
 3. Choose an installer for your OS (Windows, Mac, Ubuntu etc.), click and save